-Step 1: Try changing location and removing obstructions
+Step 1: Changing location and removing obstruction(s)

 Step 2: Reduce congestion on your network

-- If you have a multi-band or dual-band network, move more devices to 5GHz so your Feit smart devices can use 2.4 GHz network.
+- If you have a multi-band or dual-band network, move more devices to 5GHz so your Feit smart devices can use the 2.4 GHz network.

 Step 3: Consider upgrading your network equipment

-- This would be especially helpful for multi-story homes, outdoor smart devices, or routers that are located in more remote locations such as attics or basements.
+- This would be especially helpful for multi-story homes, outdoor smart devices, or routers that are located in remote locations such as attics or basements.

 - Consider using powerline network extenders if you have a large home or thick walls.
 Powerline extenders are devices that plug into your regular electrical outlets and transmit data along electrical cables.
 They can help supplement and relieve congestion on your Wi-Fi network.

 What if I don't have a 2.4GHz network and only see a 5GHz?

 The majority of modern routers will be dual-band capable, supporting both the 2.4GHz and 5GHz frequencies.
 Some dual-band routers split frequencies, which make switching between 2.4GHz and 5GHz easy.
 However, some dual-band routers can only distinguish the 5GHz band while simultaneously transmitting both frequencies.
 Although it is present, the 2.4 GHz cannot be chosen in the latter scenario.

 TIP: If you have a dual-band router that transmits both frequencies simultaneously try connecting the smart device with your mobile phone or tablet 15 feet away from the router.
 It is more likely that your mobile device will default to the 5GHz band closer to the router.